DeflatedPickle/vuq/README.md

 ### Credits
 - [@DeflatedPickle](https://github.com/DeflatedPickle)
     - Wrote the ANTLR4 grammar
-    - Started writing demo's in Raku, Kotlin and Python
+    - Started writing demo's in Raku, Kotlin
+    - Wrote the demo in Python
-    - Wrote the blown out factorial description, based on the example
+    - Wrote the blown-out factorial description, based on the example
     - Made the choice decision to use multiple commas to refer to parameters
 - [@Gigabitten](https://github.com/Gigabitten)
     - Helped with the initial idea